lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-12-01-what-can-we-learn-from-airplane-crashes.md

 layout: post
 title:  "What we can learn from airplane crashes"
 ---
-From 1978 to 1988, Korean Air had a plane “loss” rate of 4.79 per million departures.
+From 1978 to 1988, Korean Air had a “loss” rate of 4.79 planes per million departures.
 In contrast, United Airlines had a loss rate of 0.27 per million -- 94% less than Korean Air.
 Pilots in both airlines were as skilled as each other, had as many flying hours under their belts, and were flying equally good planes.